xtdb/xtdb/docs/phase_2.md

 result.
 This would break several assumptions currently made by the query engine.
-A work around can be found at firing queries to several nodes and then manually filter and joining the result in the code, but this would be outside CRUX.
+A work around can be found at firing queries to several nodes and then manually filter and joining the result in the code, but this would be outside Crux.

 As the query engine is built on the concept of composing indexes and uses Query-Subquery, supporting remote queries inside a query should